 The Company has developed the Rail Inspection Portal ("RIP") which provides both freight and transit railroad customers and select government agencies the ability to conduct fully remote railcar inspections of trains while they are in transit.
 The system, which incorporates a variety of sophisticated optical technologies, illumination and other sensors, scans each passing railcar to create a high-resolution image set from a variety of angles including the undercarriage.
 These images are then processed through various methods of artificial intelligence algorithms to identify specific defects and/or areas of interest on each railcar.
 This is all accomplished within seconds of a railcar passing through our portal.
 We believe this solution has the potential to transform the railroad industry by increasing safety, improving efficiency and reducing costs.
-The Company has deployed this system with several Class 1 railroad customers and anticipates an increased demand from transit and other railroad customers along with selected government agencies that operate and/or manage rail traffic in the future.
-Government agencies can conduct digital inspections combined with the incorporated artificial intelligence ("AI") to improve rail traffic flow across borders which also directly benefits the Class 1 railroads through increasing their velocity.
+The Company has deployed this system with several Class 1 railroad customers and anticipates increased demand from transit and other railroad customers along with selected government agencies that operate and/or manage rail traffic in the future based upon both commercial interest and potential regulatory Government agencies can conduct digital inspections combined with the incorporated artificial intelligence ("AI") to improve rail traffic flow across borders which also directly benefits the Class 1 railroads through increasing their velocity.
+The Company's subscription offering will facilitate safety and efficiency data to other railcar owners and lessors who do not currently benefit from such information.

 The Company has also developed the Automated Logistics Information System ("ALIS") which automates gatehouse operations where transport trucks enter and exit large logistics and intermodal facilities.
 This solution also incorporates sensors and data points as necessary for each operation and directly interconnects with backend logistics databases and processes to streamline operations, and significantly improve operations and security and significantly improves the vehicle throughput on each lane on which the technology is deployed.
+In the future, the Company will expand this offering into a Truck Inspection Portal (TIP) leveraging the same technologies and lessons learned from the implementation of the RIP and ALIS solutions.